Mollis History, Family Crest & Coats of Arms

 Some of the first settlers of this family name or some of its variants were: Gilbert Molleson, who settled in Perth Amboy, NJ in 1699; and Thomas Molison settled in Maryland in 1731.

-- A. Ralph Mollis, American Democrat politician, Secretary of State of Rhode Island, 2007- CITATION[CLOSE]
+- A. Ralph Mollis, American Democratic Party politician, Secretary of State of Rhode Island, 2007-

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.